-To get started, you need to set which content from WordPress you want to display in your grid.
-You will find, in Grid Settings > Source Content, 3 kind of sources:
+To get started, you need to set which content from WordPress you want to query and display in your grid.
+You will find, in Grid Settings > Content Query, 3 types of content:

-- Post type (posts, pages, media or any custom post type)
+- Post types (posts, pages, media or custom post type)

-- Term (categories, tags or any custom taxonomy terms)
+- Terms (categories, tags or custom taxonomy terms)